dmbarbour/wikilon/docs/Performance.md

 Accelerators are wasted in cases where a simple compilation could do the job.
 Accelerators are best used in cases that JITs alone would have difficulty recognizing or optimizing, especially cases that imply use of specialized datatypes.
 Applying accelerators before compilation should allow a simple compiler to do a better job.

+*Aside:* It might be useful to indicate accelerators via annotations, such that we don't need to search for them arbitrarily.
+But it might not matter too much, unless accelerators look too similar.

 ## Compilation

 Awelon Bytecode is designed assuming compilation.
 Without it, ABC has no chance of competing with more machine-oriented bytecodes like CLR or JVM.
-The amount of allocation performed by a single ABC evaluation is significant.
-Compiling helps most in case of loopy and mathy code: the Z-combinator becomes a simple jump, internal data plumbing can be shifted to register allocations, computations can be optimized.
+The amount of allocation performed by an ABC evaluation is significant.
+Compiling helps in case of loopy and mathy code: the Z-combinator becomes a simple jump, internal data plumbing can be shifted to register allocations, computations can be optimized.

 With accelerators, it becomes feasible to recognize subprograms that can be easily compiled for SIMD or GPGPUs.
 With this, AO and ABC might achieve world-class performance without sacrificing its pure, trivial semantics.